Ebiroll/esp32_sigrok/README.md

 # DMA sampling

-Note, the only way to make this usable, would to use DMA with a steady campling rate.
+Note, the only way to make this project usable, would to use DMA with a steady campling rate.
-I try to use this in sampler.c, but was not successful If you would like to try, do change to #if 1 in sampler.c and #if 0 in analog.c The pixel clock is defined in app-config .h
+I try to use this in sampler.c, but was not successful If you would like to try, do change to
+    #if 1 in sampler.c and
+    #if 0 in analog.c
+The pixel clock is defined in app-config .h
     PIXEL_LEDC_PIN 22
 Here I use Pin 27 for debugging (ledPin)